Tawhid-Mahmud/Tawhid-Mahmud/README.md

 - 👋 Hi, I’m @Tawhid-Mahmud
 - 👀 I’m interested in iOS development and web development.
-- 🌱 I’m currently learning to build iOS app using swift.
+- 🌱 I’m currently learning to build iOS app to find the best restaurant near me.
 - 💞️ I’m looking to collaborate on my new app that finds a random restaurant near you with good rating.
 - 📫 How to reach me tawhid.mahmud42@gmail.com